jsloyer/jsloyer/content/post/why-i-chose-hugo-over-wordpress-part2.md

 git push origin master
 ```

-At this point you think you might be done but you aren't you need to setup Github Pages and a pipeline...
+At this point you think you might be done but you aren't you need to setup GitHub Pages and a pipeline...

 I chose [Wercker](http://wercker.com) as my CI engine for this.
-It was incredibly easy to setup a pipeline to build the site as well as deploy the site back to Github.
+It was incredibly easy to setup a pipeline to build the site as well as deploy the site back to GitHub.

-Before we get into the pipeline we need to setup the git project as a Github pages site.
+Before we get into the pipeline we need to setup the git project as a GitHub pages site.

 Goto the settings page for your project, for me its `https://github.com/jsloyer/jsloyer/settings`.